How do you decide which books get reviewed?

 Are all new reviews highlighted on the front page?

-Yes, except for "reviews" that are really short editorial notes like "see our review of the previous edition".
-Sometimes, however, it will be a month after they are posted.
-If you want to see everything that has been posted recently, use the Advanced Search.
+Yes, except for “reviews” that are really short editorial notes like “see our review of the previous edition”.
+Sometimes, however, it will be a week or two after they are posted.
+If you want to see everything that has been posted recently, click on Browse.

-What does it mean when a book's page says "An MAA Review is planned"?
+What does it mean when a book’s page says “There is no review yet.
+Please check back later.”?

 It means that we hope to review the book.
 That said, we could be at several different stages of the process: